Doffliz/Genshin-Core-Layer/README.md

 # 🌟 Genshin Character Catalog: Core Business Logic Layer (Practical 14)

-This repository contains the implementation of the **Core Business Logic Layer (CORE)** for the Genshin Impact character catalog as part of Practical Assignment No. 14 on Software Architecture.
+This repository contains the implementation of the **Core Business Logic Layer (CORE)** for the Genshin Impact character catalog as part of Practical Assignment No. 14

 ---